jiadongdan/jiadongdan.github.io/README.md

 ## 📚 About Me

-I am an Eric and Wendy Schmidt AI in Science Fellow at the Center for Bioimaging Sciences (CBIS) of the National University of Singapore (NUS).
-My research focuses on using machine learning to efficiently identify quantum defects in atomic resolution scanning transmission electron microscopy (STEM) images.
-I have received several prestigious awards, including the Microscopy Society of America’s Postdoctoral Scholar Award in 2022 and the International Federation of Societies for Microscopy (IFSM) Young Scientist Award in 2023.
+I am an Eric and Wendy Schmidt AI in Science Fellow at the National University of Singapore (NUS), specializing in the intersection of machine learning (ML) and scanning transmission electron microscopy (STEM).

 ## 🚀 Technologies Used